3 Strategies to Stop Binge Eating and Say Goodbye to Cheat Meals

 I love the way I eat now.
 It’s sustainable long-term and helps me reach my goals.
 It has also helped me to quit dieting for good.

 I also personally track everything I eat and I enjoy it because it gives me a lot of control over my health and body.
-I do so on my phone using myfitnesspal.
+There are many great smartphone apps for this that make the whole process so much easier.

 Remember this: One bowl of ice cream won’t make you fat just like one salad won’t make you skinny.